lucass-carneiro/QuasinormalModes.jl/docs/src/org.md

 ## The memory cache

 In order to minimize memory allocations, all functions that actually compute eigenvalues require a `AIMCache` object.
 Given a certain a problem `P{N,T}` it initializes memory for 8 arrays of size `get_niter(p) + one(N)` elements of type `T`.
 These arrays are used to store intermediate and final computation results.
 By using a cache object, we guarantee that memory for the computation data is allocated only once and not at each step of the AIM.

+## Stepping methods

+In order to compute ``\delta_n``, `QuasinormalModes.jl` evolves ``\lambda_0`` and ``s_0`` according to the previously stated equations.
+The evolution from step 1 to step ``n`` must happen sequentially but the step itself, that is, the computation of new values of ``\lambda`` and ``s`` from old ones can be performed in parallel.
+We've provided singleton types that allow the user to control this behaviour by passing instances of those types to the eigenvalue computing functions.
+The user can currently choose the following stepping methods:

+1. `Serial`: Each instruction in a single AIM step is executed sequentially.
+2. `Threaded`: Instruction in a single AIM step is executed in parallel using Julia's built-in `Threads.@threads` macro.